 Today, we are going to pit two of the most popular wirehaired dog breeds against each other: the Wirehaired pointing griffon and the German wirehaired pointer.
 Both of these breeds are known for their excellent hunting abilities, but which one is better?
 Let’s take a look at some of the key differences between these two breeds and see who comes out on top!

-Wirehaired Pointing Griffon vs German Wirehaired Pointer comparison
+What’s the difference between Wirehaired Pointing Griffon vs German Wirehaired Pointer?

 These dogs are grown for gun dogs and have the ability of watchdogs.
 The American Kennel Club recognizes them both as a sporting breed in different years.
 Also, they are identified in the Pointing Dogs group and Continental Pointing Dogs section by The Fédération Cynologique International (FCI), commonly known by the name World Canine Organization.